Aklakan/libnss-json/README.md

 # Name Switch Service (NSS) JSON Binding Module

-This repository contains the core `libnss-json`.

-## You have been warned - don't blame me if you mess up your system!
-As of now, this implementation has only been tested on Ubuntu 16.04.
-Feedback is very welcome in order to improve and battle-harden this module, however as of now, be aware that bugs in the software could either lock you out from your system, or grant access rights to people who shouldn't have them.

-## Known Issues
-* **Beware**: When using a python script for `/etc/nss-json`, restarting Ubuntu or trying to resume from a locked screen locks you out from the system, and you may need to boot from e.g. an USB drive.
-This is probably due to differences in the python environments of the different users.

-## Its a JSON-in / JSON-out NSS service
+LDAP, Active Directory, MYSQL, Postgres, ...
+Why not just JSON / JSON-LD?
+Its just data after all.

+## What is this project about it and why?
 In a nutshell, the Name Switch Service is a facility in Linux systems that handles different kinds of data lookup requests.
 Most prominently, user, group and password lookups are handled by the NSS.
 For details you may want to consult the [Wikipedia article](https://en.wikipedia.org/wiki/Name_Service_Switch).
 There are NSS modules for LDAP, Active Directory, MYSQL, Postgres, and whatnot, which all implement a certain set of C functions.
 The exercise of this project is to provide a simple extension point for connecting handlers written in arbitrary languages to the NSS.
 This project does that by simply delegating all NSS requests as *JSON documents* to a single *function* whose implementation is is expected to reply with an appropriate *JSON* document repsonse.

-Well, **or the implementation can be so dumb to just returns a JSON array of items and let nss-json pick the approriate one(s)**.
+In fact, you can just return an arbitary JSON array, and nss-json will pick the appropriate ones.

-In short: Its JSON in / JSON out!
+## You have been warned - don't blame me if you mess up your system!
+As of now, this implementation has only been tested on Ubuntu 16.04.
+Feedback is very welcome in order to improve and battle-harden this module, however as of now, be aware that bugs in the software could either lock you out from your system, or grant access rights to people who shouldn't have them.

+## Known Issues
+* **Beware**: When using **python** for scripting `/etc/nss-json`, restarting Ubuntu or trying to resume from a locked screen locks you out from the system, and you may need to boot from e.g. an USB drive.
+This is probably due to differences in the python environments of the different users.

+## How to use
-The module ships with an implementation of that function which delegates to an *executable* - `/etc/nss-json`: The json request is passed as the only argument, and the output to STDOUT is parsed as JSON again.
+The module ships with an implementation which delegates all requests to the `/etc/nss-json` *executable*.
+The json request is passed as the only argument, and the output to STDOUT is parsed as JSON again.
 The process is expected to return 0 on success.

-So with this module, you can now just plug in a bash, NodeJS, JavaScript, Java or whatever script to handle the requests.
-For example, you could just curl a JSON file in a private GitHub repo.

-Whether this is a feasibile approach from security and performance perspectives has yet to be determined.
+**Note, that all network security issues need to be handled by your /etc/nss-json implementation**.

 ## Building
 Enter the `libnss-json` folder.